 Who is the Child Visa Subclass 101 or 802 for?

-Children who have a parent who is an Australian citizen, an Australian permanent resident or an eligible New Zealand citizen can come to live in Australia permanently on a Child Visa subclass 101 or 802.
+Children who have a parent who is an Australian citizen, an Australian permanent resident, or an eligible New Zealand citizen, are able to live in Australia permanently on a Child Visa subclass 101 or 802.

 In essence, each of these visas are the same – they both allow a child of an eligible parent sponsor to live in Australia indefinitely.
-The only difference is the where the applicant was located when the application was lodged and decided – 101 visa is for offshore applicants and 802 is for onshore.
+The only difference is the location of the applicant when the application was lodged and decided on – 101 visa is for offshore applicants and 802 is for onshore.

 Who can sponsor me?

 Unlike other sponsorship based visas, applicants can only be sponsored by an eligible parent.
-To be considered an eligible parent, they must be the parent (or their partner) or step-parent of the child, be over the age of 18, and be a settled Australian citizen, Australian permanent resident or eligible New Zealand citizen.
+To be considered an eligible parent, they must be the parent (or their partner), or step-parent of the child, be over the age of 18, and be a settled Australian citizen, an Australian permanent resident, or an eligible New Zealand citizen.

-The Department also allows step-parents who are no longer the partner of the child’s parent, but has a legal responsibility to the care of the child who is younger than 18, and adoptive parents who adopted the child before they became an Australian citizen, Australian permanent resident or eligible New Zealand citizen to become a sponsor of the child.
+The Department also allows step-parents who are no longer the partner of the child’s parent, but have a legal responsibility to the care of the child who is under 18 to become a sponsor of the child.
+In addition to this, adoptive parents who adopted the child before they became an Australian citizen, an Australian permanent resident or an eligible New Zealand citizen, are also permitted to become a sponsor of the child.